rupsis/CS598-cloud-computing-capstone/question_2_1.md

 select Dest, sum(ArrDelay) as arrival_performance  from `cs598.cs598task1`  GROUP BY Dest having arrival_performance is not null SORT BY arrival_performance asc  limit 10;

+# for each airport code (CMI, BWI, MIA, LAX, IAH, SFO) run the folowing query

 select origin, carrier, SUM(depdelay) as departure_delay
-from cs598task1_test where origin == 'CMI' group by origin, carrier having departure_delay is not null sort by departure_delay desc;
+from cs598.cs598task1 where origin == 'CMI' group by origin, carrier having departure_delay is not null sort by departure_delay desc limit 10;

 ```